V4Fire/Client/src/core/init/README.md

 ## How does this module work?

 The code responsible for initializing the application is located in the `core/init/semaphore` module.
-The module exports factory for the default initialization function, which in turn is wrapped in an asynchronous semaphore.
+The module exports a factory for the default initialization function, which is wrapped in an asynchronous semaphore.
 This means that this function can be called multiple times from different modules, but in fact, it will be executed only once and only when all necessary conditions are met.

 The necessary conditions for executing this function are represented as flags and described in the `core/init/flags` module.
 The module simply exports an array of string flags.
-In turn, these flags need to be passed when calling the application initialization function.
+In turn, these flags should be passed when calling the application initialization function.
+You can do this by calling the `ready` method on the application initialization parameters object.
 If all the flags specified in this array were passed as arguments to the initialization function, then only then will the initialization itself be called, and only once.